Action Girl: Illya, Miyu and Kuro are young girls who kick the butts of deadly mages and super-powered mythological figures.

 Nanaki: "This is pretty ballsy coming from a mere supporting player!"

-Luvia, angry about the destruction done by Bazett, thinks up a way to ruin her in revenge.
-Come two and a half chapters later, she's billed for the damage, her credit cards are frozen, and she's reduced to an ice pop vendor.
+Brick Joke: Luvia, angry about the destruction done by Bazett Fraga McRemitz to her home, states she's going to think up a way to ruin Bazett as revenge. a few chapters later, Bazett's been billed for the damage, had all her credit cards frozen, and been reduced to an ice pop vendor.

-Rin and Luvia usually get easily knocked out of fights despite both being powerful mages.
+Rin and Luvia usually get easily knocked out of fights, despite both being powerful mages.
+Even their A Day in the Limelight against Saber Alter eventually ends in them getting stuck in a hole underground.

 Shirou also ends up getting beaten up in almost every chapter he appears.
-In the family hierarchy, he actually ends at number 6, below the maids.
+And in Iri's family hierarchy chart, he's even below the maids.

 The Call Knows Where You Live: Illya's parents went out of their way to prevent her from becoming involved in the world of mages.
 Despite this, Rin and Ruby end up getting Illya involved in collecting the Class Cards from the long abandoned Grail ritual anyway.